 15 Minute Consultations

 Arts Midwest staff are available to help with your application.
 We can do some initial brainstorming/refining with you about ideas and will review application materials for eligibility and completeness.
 We are not able to help with reviewing content beyond eligibility.
-To schedule a meeting with a staff member, fill out the 15-minute consultation request form.
+Consultations are only available when we are accepting applications.